Policy as of June 5, 2014

 You may see links that will take you to websites external to AGO.
-In particular, the AGO Blog, Twitter feed, and Flickr page are actually hosted by a third party provider.
+In particular, the AGO Blog, Twitter and Flickr pages are hosted by a third party provider.
 Thus when visiting these third party social media sites, you are subject to different privacy policies and terms of service.
 Please review the AGO's Web Communication Policies to view more detailed information on how the AGO uses specific social media sites and for links to the relevant terms of service and privacy policies for those sites.

-Throughout the AGO website, there are reference and links to commercial and other third-party websites.
+Throughout the AGO website, there are references and links to commercial and other third-party websites.
 The AGO does not endorse or maintain a relationship with any of these companies or organizations, and is not responsible for the content on these sites.
 The information on the sites remains the property of the respective owners.
 The AGO does not express any opinion as to the value or accuracy of the information contained on these sites.

 Limited Scope of this Policy